AlaminSarkerFRII/asset_tracker/README.md

 # Asset-Tracker-App

-The Corporate Asset Tracking System is a web application built using Django that enables companies to efficiently manage their corporate assets, such as phones, tablets, laptops, and other devices, which are handed out to employees.
+The Asset Tracker System is a web application built using Django that enables companies to efficiently manage their corporate assets, such as phones, tablets, laptops, and other devices, which are handed out to employees.
 The application provides a streamlined way for companies to track the distribution, condition, and history of assets, ensuring effective asset management across different teams and departments.

 ## Features